-Recycling at home is an easy way to significantly help the environment by reducing the amount of waste you are sending to area landfills and incinerators.
+Recycling at home is an easy way to help the environment significantly by reducing the amount of waste you are sending to area landfills and incinerators.
 Recycling also aids in conserving our natural resources and prevents pollution by reducing the need to use new raw materials.
-By getting your family involved in the recycling process you are ensuring that they are cultivating a life-long habit that will help sustain the environment for generations.
+By getting your family involved in the recycling process, you ensure that they are cultivating a lifelong habit that will help sustain the environment for generations.
 Here are the basics:

-- Look for products that contain recycled content or can be recycled.
+Look for products can be recycled or that contain recycled content.
 Supporting companies that use recycled materials will ensure that more products will be made utilizing recycled materials.

-- Avoiding buying products that contain hazardous materials.
+Avoid buying products that contain hazardous materials.
 It takes some planning to recycle products that contain hazardous waste since you cannot throw hazardous materials in your garbage and you can’t put them in your recycling bin.
-Strive to find safer alternatives to household cleaners and buy non-toxic products whenever you can. – See more at:
+Strive to find safer alternatives to household cleaners and buy non-toxic products whenever you can.